 Numbers has a reality independent of physical reality.
 They have to be located somewhere outside space and time, i.e., in Platonic realm.

-Most of us only perceive physical existence as shared reality in our normal waking state, based on which materialist science is built upon.
-Small minority of people, however, also perceive nonphysical existence.
-Some ESP adepts perceive nonphysical calculator and even nonphysical search engine.
-For those ESP adepts, nonphysical calculator is a shared objective reality.
+Most of us only perceive physical existence as a shared reality in our normal waking state, based on which materialist science is built.
+A small minority of people, however, also perceive nonphysical existence.
+Some ESP adepts perceive nonphysical calculators and even nonphysical search engines.
+For those ESP adepts, the nonphysical calculator is a shared objective reality.

-The problem is that ESP is incompatible with materialist science, so the perception of nonphysical calculator will not be accepted by the mainstream scientific community.
+The problem is that ESP is incompatible with materialist science, so the mainstream scientific community will not accept the perception of a nonphysical calculator.

-It is hoped that post materialist science will expand the scope of research beyond physical existence and be able to accommodate ESP so that adepts can be regarded as expert witness and their perception can be treated as evidence.
+It is hoped that post-materialist science will expand the scope of research beyond physical existence and be able to accommodate ESP so that adepts can be regarded as an expert witnesses and their perception can be treated as evidence.

-If the existence of nonphysical calculator and nonphysical search engine is accepted, we then have supporting evidence for the existence of Platonic computer.
+If the existence of a nonphysical calculator and nonphysical search engine is accepted, we then have supporting evidence for the existence of the Platonic computer.

-The true nature of the universe, or the universe in itself, according to Immanuel Kant, is unknowable.
+According to Immanuel Kant, the true nature of the universe, or the universe in itself, is unknowable.
 If it is unknowable, whatever we postulate the universe is cannot be true.

 In science, we rely heavily on metaphors to build models of the universe.
 The metaphors are picked from concepts we are already familiar with.
 These concepts evolve through time too.